-Deferred income tax benefit was \$77,789 and 157,832 for the three and nine months ended September 30, 2012, respectively, compared to \$nil for the three and nine months ended September 30, 2013.
-As the Company had the option to settle its convertible promissory note through the issuance of shares rather than paying cash, this created a significant possible gain on the extinguishment of debt for the Company.
-As a result of the possible gain (loss), the Company recorded the potential tax impact on that transaction.
-During November 2012, the Company settled the convertible promissory note and determined that there will be no tax liability associated with this settlement.
+Deferred income tax expense was \$212,116 for the three months ended December 31, 2012, compared to \$nil for the three months ended December 31, 2013.
+As the Company had the option to settle its convertible promissory note through the issuance of shares rather than paying cash.
+The Company could settle the debt for an amount then the face value of the debt.
+As a result of the possible gain (loss) on debt settlement, the Company recorded the potential tax impact ont hat transaction.
+During November 2012, the Company settled the convertible promissory note and was able to utilize non-capital losses to recover on previously recorded deferred tax liabilities.